 - Menus in different languages

 These places are just targeting tourists, trying to get your money and not bothering about quality.
-You want to go where the locals eat so we found a place that met the criteria, sat down and ordered lunch.
+We wanted to go where the locals eat so we found a place that met the criteria, sat down and ordered lunch.
 What did we get?
 Have a look for yourself:

 Anna loves cherries, thus she likes krieks, but even she was getting into trying the other beers.
-A lot of Chinese people tend to have allergies to some or all alcohol and in Anna’s case she breaks out in an itchy, red rash if she drinks chardonnay or beer, but Belgian beers don’t seem to cause the rash.
+A lot of Chinese people tend to have allergies to some or all alcohol and in Anna’s case she breaks out in an itchy, red rash if she drinks chardonnay or beer, but Belgian beers don’t seem to have that effect.
 In fact, she was the one that kept finding all the cool bars for us to try out.
 On this occasion it was Au Brasseur, a pub with a great selection.
-We got a dégustation platter of six beers, which came with 300ml glasses of La Trappe, Waterloo, Brugge Triple, Triple Karmeliet, Kwak and Delerium Tremens.
+We got a dégustation platter of six beers, which came with 300ml glasses of La Trappe, Waterloo, Brugge Triple, Triple Karmeliet, Kwak, and Delerium Tremens.

 Now it’s time for that walk.

 Saturday was a day where we planned to retrace our footsteps and check out all of the stuff we wanted to see the previous day that wasn’t open.
-What that means is Anna going shopping.
+What that meant was Anna was going shopping.
 Like Amsterdam, there are many vintage stores in Brussels, so Anna could go shopping and there might even be a chance I could find something that I might like.
-So, the bulk of Saturday was spent strolling around, shopping, snacking and drinking.
+The bulk of Saturday was spent strolling around, shopping, snacking, and drinking.
 This included our favourite coffee shop.
-Earlier, I mentioned us finding possibly the best coffee I have ever had at an Ethiopian coffee shop.
-That shop was Aksum Coffee House.
-Any time we needed coffee we just instantly went there and the guys working there were cool, too.
-Sure, the beer, mussels, and waffles are great in Brussels, but if you want great coffee, just go here.

 One thing I never knew about Belgium was their love of french fries.
 I had a friend who mentioned that if I’m out drinking I should snack on fries.
 Okay, not a bad idea, but it turns out that Belgians are fanatical about french fries.
 According to Wikipedia’s page on Belgian cuisine: Fries and fry culture (yes, there is a whole section devoted to Belgian french fries):